radzserg/rsdi/README.md

 use other components.
 You have application layers and a layer hierarchy.
 There is a need to transfer dependencies from the upper layers to the lower ones.

+You like and respect and use Dependency Injection and TDD.
+You have to use Dependency Injection in order to have proper unit tests.
+Tests that test only one module - class, component, function, but not integration with nested dependencies.

 ## DI Container vs Context

 ```typescript